That Blessed Hope - The Glorious Appearing Of Jesus Christ

 Titus 2:13 (KJV)

-Titus 2:13 is unusual in that it contains 2 instances of the Granville Sharp rule.
+Titus 2:13 is unusual in that it has 2 instances of Greek syntax that fit the Granville Sharp rule of exegesis.
 The Granville Sharp rule is important to theologians and translators because of it's impact on NT doctrine (for example it is used to prove Christ’s deity in Titus 2:13b, cp 2 Pet 1:1).

 Unfortunately the KJV makes two additions to the original text of Titus 2:13 that have caused some to completely misinterpret and subsequently misrepresent what the verse says.
 The KJV translators placed a comma between ‘blessed hope’ and ‘glorious appearing’ and a definite article (the) before ‘glorious appearing’, neither of which are in the original Greek.